OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/common-settings.md

 | **Throttling** | _(History-capable connectors only)_ Default throttling settings inherited by items in the group. | `3600, 200, 0` |

 Items assigned to a group inherit its scan mode.
-For history-capable connectors, items also inherit the group's throttling settings by default (Max read interval, Read delay, Overlap), but each item can override them individually by disabling **Sync with group**.
+For history-capable connectors, items also inherit the group's throttling settings by default (Max read interval, Read delay, Start time offset, End time offset, Recovery strategy), but each item can override them individually by disabling **Sync with group**.

 Items that are **not assigned to any group** define their own scan mode directly on the item.